stefano5/Telemetry_Analysis_Vehicle_Dinamics/README.md

 The data may be raw, notebooks will filter them.
 This is a crucial step, based on how rough the signals are you will have a parameter to use to filter them.

-The software is divided into four notebooks.
+Software is divided into four notebooks.
   1) load_data_NB1.nb
   2) filtering_NB2.nb
   3) telemetry_NB3.nb